For SEO and Content Agencies

 Your Senior Strategists Will Spend Time on Strategy Again

-The agency that runs every account on the same methodology gets two things back.
+The agency that runs every account on the same framework gets two things back.

 Both of these compound.
 Senior strategists with their time back can take on more accounts or land bigger ones.
 Retention rates that compound mean every new logo is growth, not replacement.